-Fertility boosting foods are specific foods that are not only healthy but also target problem areas in your reproductive system.
-When you plan to have a baby, you not only have to avoid alcohol and eat a daily balanced diet, you also have to take servings of specific foods that actually boost fertility.
+Fertility-boosting foods are specific foods that are not only healthy but also target problem areas in your reproductive system.
+When you plan to have a baby, you not only have to avoid alcohol and eat a daily balanced diet, but you also have to take servings of specific foods that actually boost fertility.
 Medical experts now agree that food plays a huge role in improving fertility.

 Men having problems fathering a child have been found to have significantly lower levels of omega-3 fatty acid in their sperm.
 Fish roes have high ratios of omega-3 fatty acids to omega-6 fatty acids, a ratio of 10 to 1, and so regular consumption of roes will increase the omega-3 levels in your body and help to improve fertility in both men and women.